Longs Giving Up Hope In Ill-Fated Crude Oil Trade

 There have been important developments in underlying gasoline supply and demand trends that will likely result in poor gasoline market conditions this year.
 (My full report is discussed in my Premium Service in Seeking Alpha's Marketplace.)
 And so the longs will be further disappointed as weak gasoline prices pull crude prices down.

 In addition, production cuts by Saudi Arabia have somehow resulted in higher crude exports to the United States.
 U.S. crude imports reported last week from Saudi Arabia averaged 1.191 mmbd, about the same as in the prior week.
-These figures are 12% higher than in the same week last year and 25% higher than in December, before the cuts went into effect.
+These figures are 12% higher Y-O-Y than in the same weeks last year and 25% higher than in December, before the cuts went into effect.

 Conclusions